SamuelRHirst/SamuelRHirst/README.md

 **A start-from-zero guide to working on a high-performance computing cluster, aimed at biologists who have never opened a terminal.**

 Most bioinformatics tutorials assume you already know what a shell is and that your software is installed.
 This one doesn't.
-It starts at *"I have an SSH password and a folder of FASTQ files"* and ends with a hard-filtered SNP callset you can defend — written throughout for **non-model organisms**, where there's no dbSNP, no curated truth set, and much of the official documentation quietly assumes you're working on humans.
+It starts at *"I have an SSH password and a folder of FASTQ files"* and ends with a hard-filtered SNP callset you can defend — written throughout for **non-model, diploid organisms**.

 | | |
 |---|---|